gweidart/evm-flashswap-arb/README.md

 #### The rationale

 There are a lot of AMMs on Ethereum and other blockchains that support EVM.
 Many of these AMMs are just forks of UniswapV2 or share the same interface.
-A list of these AMMs:
+A list of a few of these AMMs:

-- KsfSwap(KCC)
 - SpookySwap (FTM)
-- TraderJoe(AVAX)
+- TraderJoe (AVAX)
-- Uniswap V2(Ethereum)
+- Uniswap V2 (Ethereum)
-- Sushi Swap(Ethereum)
+- Sushi Swap (Ethereum)
-- MojitoSwap(KCC)
+- Pancake Swap (BSC)
-- Kuswap(KCC)
+- etc

 ...